The 10 commandments of plant mail

 Whether the store fertilised their plants or not before they shipped them, it’s best not to fertilise a new plant until it has settled in.
 If you gave in and repotted, remember most potting mixes include slow-release fertiliser, so it’s best not to overdo the fertiliser so you don’t risk fertiliser burn.

 What I would warn you about however, is avoiding fertiliser burn.
 Whatever food you have, check it's urea free.
 A balanced food that's free of urea is very unlikely to cause fertiliser burn from excess minerals building up in the soil.
+Best to avoid urea for potted plants (common in outdoor plant food, but surprisingly also found in some indoor plant foods).

 Another option is to go for a tonic.
 Sure, it may not be a complete food, but if you have something like Groconut, use that as it also helps reduce transplant stress and is recommended when repotting.